AMN-SHK/UnibotFM/data/nlu.md

 ## intent:quote_day
 - quote of the day
+- Quote of the day
+- Quote
 - quote
 - quotes

 <!-- Department/Course Related -->
 ## intent:department
 - What are the departments in college?
+- How many departments
+- Branches
+- streams
+- courses
 - Branch provided by college?
 - How many stream provided by college?
 - What stream provided by college?